PsychD in Clinical Psychology

 The teaching and administrative base of the Programme is at the University of Surrey campus in the town of Guildford.
 The clinical placements are based in South West London, Surrey and West Sussex and cover an area of great geographical and cultural diversity, from metropolitan districts of London; through urban and rural areas of Surrey and Sussex down to the South Coast.
 Trainees are expected to travel to placements (extending from South West London in the north, to the south coast at Worthing, and east/west from Chichester through Guildford to Redhill and Warlingham).
 Travel within placements may also be expected.
 Consequently, subject to reasonable adjustments in respect of any disability, trainees must possess a full valid driving licence and be able to drive and have the unrestricted use of a car or motorcycle for work at all times.
 Trainees must be able to arrive at work at 9.00am and move between bases efficiently to meet service needs.
 Trainees are required to live within a reasonable travel time/distance from the Programme base.
 Application to the programme is considered acceptance by candidates that they will have to travel the required distances from their homes to the locations specified above.

-The University of Surrey as a whole has a strong professional and vocational tradition and the School of Psychology has an established history of providing training in applied and professional psychology and a large postgraduate contingent including Masters level postgraduate courses in Research Methods, Health, Environmental, and Social Psychology, and lastly the Psychology Conversion course.
-In addition at Doctorate level there is a PhD programme which runs alongside the two practitioner doctorates (Psychotherapeutic & Counselling Psychology, and Clinical Psychology).
+The University of Surrey as a whole has a strong professional and vocational tradition and the School of Psychology has an established history of providing training in applied and professional psychology and a large postgraduate contingent including Masters level postgraduate courses in Research Methods, Health, Environmental, and Social Psychology, plus the Psychology Conversion course and PGDip Intervention courses.
+In addition at Doctorate level there is a PhD programme which runs alongside the two practitioner doctorates (Psychotherapeutic and Counselling Psychology and Clinical Psychology).
 This provides a vibrant and supportive postgraduate research environment.
-The research facilities and expertise are of a high standard and the University is ranked fourth in the Guardian University League Table 2017, with the School of Psychology being fifth in the country.
+The research facilities and expertise are of a high standard and the University is ranked 4th in the Guardian University League Table 2017, with the School of Psychology being 5th in the country.

 Close research and teaching links exist between the Programme and the wider School of Psychology.
 Research related to the clinical domain includes: public health and the promotion of wellbeing; food and consumer behaviour; health psychology including reproductive and sexual health, eating disorders and sleep; obsessive-compulsive disorders; intervention research including CBT, mindfulness and therapeutic communities; the effects of trauma, violence and offending including PTSD, and domestic violence; child and family research including the concept of recovery in children, shame, anger and other manifestations of distress in young people, as well as specific areas such as foster care; theory and treatment of personality disorders; autistic spectrum disorders including identity issues; service provision for adults with learning disabilities; psychosis including the meaning of psychotic experiences, recovery from psychosis and cognitive processes in psychosis; brain injury and neuro-rehabilitation; user involvement in research and training; and organisational issues such as leadership, workplace bullying and stress.
 Within the broader School of Psychology there is considerable expertise in pure and applied psychology.
 Trainees will be expected to do their research within the interest and expertise areas of the Programme team or the broader School of Psychology and are likely to be joining a programme of research which has the benefit of providing additional support from peers and colleagues.
 Programme team members have expertise in quantitative, qualitative and mixed methodologies.